76eren/SnakeBattle/README.md

 # SnakeBattle

-A unity2d multiplayer snake game.
+A simple unity2d multiplayer snake game.
+This is my first multiplayer game so don't expect too much

+NOTE: This project is still far from done